Current Job Opening

 Each person selected by a department to fill a position shall undergo a medical examination, including drug free workplace screening, prior to appointment.
-The medical examination shall be administered by the town’s Occupational Health Clinic.
 An offer of employment by a department is not binding until a candidate has passed a physical examination based on town’s standards for performance of duties.

 If a test is required as part of the qualification process, the Human Resources Department will coordinate and administer the test for those candidates that meet the minimum requirements.
 Testing includes, but is not limited to:

 - Microsoft Office testing

 - Professional writing skills testing

 - Swim test

 - Typing skills test